eliotsykes/dan-todo/GUIDE.md

 Instead of using the `client/` directory for these dependencies, we're going to install these dependencies in the project root, under the `my-rails-app/node_modules` and `my-rails-app/bower_components` directories.
 This will pay off later by simplifying our production environment deployment to Heroku.

+Add the generated Ember app to your repo.

 ### Install npm dependencies